 The group has submitted applications for a variety of federal financing tools, including new market tax credits, a federal low-income housing tax credit and affordable housing dollars from the Federal Home Loan banks in Indianapolis and Cincinnati.

 It’s also seeking project-based vouchers, which use federal funding to help financially strapped families pay rent in approved developments.
 It also expects to use its own capital to help finance the project.

-Other elements of [email protected] are expected to need city approval after the first phase is completed, which Leigh said could be as early as August 2021.
+Other elements of Central@29 are expected to need city approval after the first phase is completed, which Leigh said could be as early as August 2021.
 She said Mapleton-Fall Creek Development Corp. hopes to begin construction of the first phase in summer 2020, pending approval of financing.